alielw/APS-NGS-day1-PM/README.md

         cd /fastdata/$USER/1.align/HISAT2/60A
         nano HISAT2_60A.sh

-* Specify the requirements for ShARC and give the path to the Genomics Software Repository.
+* Specify the requirements for Bessemer and give the path to the Genomics Software Repository.
 Add this to your script.
 **Indentation is important!
 Make sure your code looks like below.**
 **Change $USER to your username, otherwise the code will not run**